sychoi3/9dt/README.md

 moves and get state of games.

 ## Try it out
-Make sure you have the [.NET Core SDK](https://dotnet.microsoft.com/download) installed on your machine.
+Make sure you have [.NET Core SDK](https://dotnet.microsoft.com/download) installed on your machine.
 Then do:

 ```
 git clone https://github.com/sychoi3/9dt.git